shokhrukhorolov/practice_ui/README.md

 --- additionally, somedays I am learning theory and covering fundamentals just because I have no access to my laptop(since I often travel, and it is unsafe, to take my laptop with me)

+learnt about creating software and design compatible with apple's one